Fractured Magic: Egil Interlude III

 He nodded.

-Devikra had already planned them an escape: out the back, a messenger dragon waited to bear them to safety.
-He bowed low when he saw the Oracle, cheating one shoulder down so Devikra and Egil could climb onto his back.
-While Egil followed the Oracle up, he winced, the movements tugging his new stitches.
+Devikra had already planned an escape: out the back, a messenger dragon waited to bear them to safety.
+He bowed when he saw them, cheating one shoulder down so Devikra and Egil could climb onto his back.
+Egil winced as the movement jarred his leg, but he didn’t have much time to think about it before the dragon was off, cutting higher and higher into the sky and treating Egil to an aerial view of Damael.

 Wilhara answered with another curtsy, then stepped aside to let them in.
 “All was quiet.”